 3. Reducing Model Risk

-• Robust Model Testing: Acknowledge that a backtest doesn’t factor in the emotional panic of holding through the 2008 or 2020 crashes.
+- Historical Stress Testing: Acknowledge that an optimized backtest does not factor in the emotional panic of holding risk assets through a major macro crisis.

 4. Handling Data Overload